mrismanaziz/Reforestation/README.md

-## How do you make a hankie dance?
-Put a little boogie in it.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.